DVLA Revocation of Driving Licence

 If you do not agree with the decision of DVLA to revoke your licence then you can write to them asking them to review the decision.

 You will normally need to give them good reasons why they need to review the decision.
-Remember that
+Remember that usually a doctor appointed by the DVLA will have already looked at your case.

 If the DVLA do not re-instate my driving licence after a review can I appeal?